heymichellemac/heymichellemac-hugo/content/projects/pre-2025/project-link-page-templates.md

 Then you can deploy using the same method as above or using your own deployment process.

----

-I hope you find these templates useful.
-If you have any feedback for me you can reach me here: [https://pkm.social/@heymichellemac](https://pkm.social/@heymichellemac)

----

 ## Get Access To This Now